plainprince/weather-app/README.md

 - Every time a viewer gets any data, the connection will get opened and closed again, which could need a lot of power from the server.

 ## 2. Application
 This application is written in node.js.
-It requires linux to run, if the server is not running on Linux, please contact me via [plainprince@trash-mail.com](mailto:plainprince@trash-mail.com). (yes this is a trashmail)
+It requires linux to run, if the server is not running on Linux, please contact me via [plainprince@trash-mail.com](mailto:plainprince@trash-mail.com).

 ### 2.1 Installation
 To install all dependencies, please run the `install.sh` script using `sh ./install.sh`.
 These dependencies include: